 Quick Overview

-IEEPA tariff refunds are expected soon, and the US Customs and Border Protection (CBP) is expected to launch the CAPE system by mid-April 2026 to process these refunds.
-Refund claims will be accepted only through the ACE portal, meaning your Importer of Record (IOR) must have an active ACE account with ACH refund authorization completed.
+IEEPA tariff refunds are now being rolled out, and the US Customs and Border Protection (CBP) has activated the CAPE system from April 20, 2026, to process these refunds.
+Refund claims will be accepted only through the ACE portal, meaning your Importer of Record (IOR) must have an active ACE account with ACH refund authorization completed

 To receive IEEPA tariff refunds, your IOR must have an active ACE account.
 Without an active ACE account and refund banking authorization, eligible duty refunds may not be processed.
 ACE readiness is now a requirement who want to receive refunds without delays.

-Before knowing about the ACE setup, want to understand why IEEPA tariff refunds are happening and what the U.S. Supreme Court ruling changed?
+Before getting into ACE setup, it’s important to understand why IEEPA refunds are happening and what changed after the U.S. Supreme Court ruling.
 Read our detailed article: US Supreme Court Ends IEEPA Tariffs - What Changes for Indian Trade?

 What Is ACE?